England: Yorkshire Dales

 Austwick – The Traddock (B&B)

-Famous country house hotel on the edge of the village with a first class kitchen and some lovely rooms.
+Famous country house hotel on the edge of the village with an acclaimed kitchen and some lovely rooms.
 Good to relax in at the end of your walk.Website

-In Kettlewell, if Belks B&B is full (or if you need a twin room), and in Malham if River House is full, we do have some alternative hotels.
+In Malham, if River House is full, we do have some alternative hotels:

 The Lister Arms (below) is the grand old daddy of accommodation in Malham, with decent bedrooms and good pub-style food.